Redband Park

 Trail Connections

-The park serves as a key trailhead for a loop trail that connects Peaceful Valley to Sandifur Bridge, allowing pedestrians and cyclists to cross the Spokane River and return to downtown via Kendall Yards and Riverfront Park.
+Feel like exploring beyond the park?
+Redband is a key trailhead for a fantastic loop that connects Peaceful Valley to Sandifur Bridge.
+Cross the Spokane River and you can make your way back downtown via Kendall Yards and Riverfront Park - a great route for a leisurely walk or bike ride.

 All Features & Facilities